RomainCtl/RecoFinement/docs/developers/services/engine.md

 So, with these metadata, we __build__ an ALS model and fitting data.

 Lastly, we make recommendations based on our model, with 10 recommendations for all selected user.

+## Refreshment of recommendations

+We use crons to launch tasks.

+* Popularity one time a day at 2 am
+* Content similarities one time a day at 3 am
+* Link between items one time a day at 4 am
+* Collaborative filtering every 6 hours at 0min
+* From profile every 2 hours at 20min
+* From similar content every 2 hours at 50min
+* From profile for group every 12 hours at 0min
+* From similar content for group every 12 hours at 59min

+For each of the algorithms described above, we check whether it is really necessary to run them.
+Thanks to the sourcing event set up in the api ([here](../api/#event-sourcing)), we can know if there have been new interactions, or the addition of new content requiring refreshment.

+!!! note
+    Algorithms, which are also costly in terms of resources, are never launched for nothing.